Last updated on October 4th, 2025 at 12:08 pm

 Hay El Nour and Rowaissat

-This area is mostly residential and has not so much of interest for tourists.
-There is good shopping in this area for residents of Sharm El Sheikh and also some good value cafes.
+This area is mostly residential and has not much of interest for tourists.
+There is good shopping in this area for residents of Sharm El Sheikh, and also some good-value cafes.

 The main hospital of Sharm El Sheikh is in this area, along with the police station and the bus station.